Warsaalk/OGotcha/DOCUMENTATION.md

 The code apart from the Kokx module has a lot of history for me.
 I've been writing PHP since 2008/2009 in my spare time.
-Most of it I learned on my own, school didn't learn me much, only a few basic principles.
+Most of it I learned on my own with the help of awesome examples and other developers, school didn't learn me much only a few basic principles.
 Why didn't I start using libraries ?
-Ignorance and wanting write my own code are the most important reasons.
+Ignorance and wanting write my own code are the most important reasons :).
 The code still improves bit by bit with every little project I do, but it still has a long way to go.
 I could go on for hours about it, but I'm gonna stop here.
 You can always query me if you'd like to know more.